lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

-If the nonce request was successful, the EST server MUST respond to a GET request with a code 2.05 and to a POST request with code 2.04 and the nonce response message content MUST be encoded as CBOR object, see {{CBOR}}.
+If the nonce request was successful, the EST server MUST respond to a GET request with a code 2.05 and to a POST request with code 2.04 and the nonce response message content MUST be encoded as a CBOR object, see {{CBOR}}.
-The code 2.05 or code 2.04 MUST also be used if the nonce is an zero-length byte string.
+The code 2.05 or code 2.04 MUST also be used if the nonce is a zero-length byte string.

 In the event of a possible error, the EST server MUST respond with a code